Congregation Beth Israel (Brooklyn)

-Congregation Beth Israel, was a synagogue in East Flatbush neighborhood of New York City.
-It met at 203 E. 37th St., a building they put up in 1928.
+Congregation Beth Israel, is a former Jewish congregation and synagogue, located at 203 East 37th Street, in East Flatbush neighborhood of Brooklyn, New York City, New York, United States.

+History

+The synagogue building was erected in 1928.

-The synagogue membership declined with the migration of the local Jewish populace to wealthier areas of Brooklyn and to the suburbs.
-It became defunct around 1970, and sold its building to Mt.
+The congregation membership declined with the migration of the local Jewish populace to wealthier areas of Brooklyn and to the suburbs.
+The synagogue building became defunct c.
+1970, and the congregation sold its building to Mt.
 Zion Church of God 7th Day at that time.

 The former synagogue building was listed on the National Register of Historic Places in 2009.
-It is a two-story rectangular structure of buff brick, with Romanesque and Classical Revival style elements.
+It is a two-story rectangular structure of buff brick, with Romanesque Revival and Neoclassical style elements.
 It has a tripartite front façade with round arch windows.
 It features the Star of David on the front fence, the stained glass windows, pews, and plaster work.